 Liver problems may be more likely to occur if you drink alcoholic beverages regularly while you are taking rifampin and isoniazid.
 Also, the regular use of alcohol may keep rifampin and isoniazid from working properly.
 Therefore, you should strictly limit the amount of alcoholic beverages you drink while you are taking rifampin and isoniazid.

-rifampin and isoniazid will cause the urine, stool, saliva, sputum, sweat, and tears to turn reddish-orange to reddish-brown.
-This is to be expected while you are taking rifampin and isoniazid.
+Rifampin and isoniazid will cause urine, stool, saliva, sputum, sweat, teeth, and tears to turn reddish-orange to reddish-brown.
+This is to be expected while you are using rifampin and isoniazid.
 This effect may cause soft contact lenses to become permanently discolored.
 Standard cleaning solutions may not take out all the discoloration.
-Therefore, it is best not to wear soft contact lenses while taking rifampin and isoniazid.
-This condition will return to normal once you stop taking rifampin and isoniazid.
+It is best not to wear soft contact lenses while using rifampin and isoniazid.
 Hard contact lenses are not discolored by rifampin and isoniazid.
+This condition will return to normal once you stop using rifampin and isoniazid.
 If you have any questions about this, check with your doctor.

 Rifampin and isoniazid combination may cause blood problems.
 These problems may result in a greater chance of certain infections, slow healing, and bleeding of the gums.
 Therefore, you should be careful when using regular toothbrushes, dental floss, and toothpicks.
 Dental work should be delayed until your blood counts have returned to normal.
 Check with your medical doctor or dentist if you have any questions about proper oral hygiene (mouth care) during treatment.